christoobia1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-redirects the output of a command into a file
+script that duplicates the last line of the file iacta